 Countless Virginians are injured or killed in preventable traffic collisions each year.
 While this law may have been DOA, advocates and lawmakers aren’t giving up the fight.
 You can also do your part by practicing safe driving habits, respecting your fellow drivers, and voting on any measures that support driver safety.

 However, a driver can take every safety precaution and still be injured by the actions of a negligent driver.
 In such a situation, it’s imperative that you retain qualified legal representation as soon as possible.
 Many accident survivors struggle both physically and financially in the aftermath of a collision.
-At The Law Offices of Daniel J. Miller, our Virginia Beach personal injury lawyer can help you recover compensatory damages that cover your existing and projected medical expenses, lost wages, and more.
+At The Law Offices of Daniel J. Miller, our lawyer can help you recover compensatory damages that cover your existing and projected medical expenses, lost wages, and more.

 Legal assistance is only a phone call away.
 Contact The Law Offices of Daniel J. Miller at (757) 517-2942 to schedule a free consultation.